 2. Research cars that fit your needs

-If you’re planning to buy a car from the dealership, look at the certified pre-owned (CPO) options.
-These vehicles are generally under five years old and can come with an extended warranty from the auto manufacturer.
-You can also buy a private extended warranty if you find the perfect ride, but it isn’t CPO.
+If you plan on buying a car from a franchise dealership, look at the certified pre-owned (CPO) options.
+These vehicles are generally under five years old and often have a warranty from the manufacturer.
+You can also buy a private extended warranty if you find a perfect ride that isn’t CPO.

 3. Prequalify for financing